niggo1243/Unity3DHelperTools/README.md

 ## Support

-Since I am developing and maintaining this asset package in my spare time, feel free to <a href="https://paypal.me/NikosProjects">support me</a> or by checking out my other <a href="https://assetstore.unity.com/publishers/52812">published assets</a>.
+Since I am developing and maintaining this asset package in my spare time, feel free to support me <a href="https://paypal.me/NikosProjects">via paypal</a>, <a href="https://www.buymeacoffee.com/nikosprojects">buy me a coffee</a> or check out my other <a href="https://assetstore.unity.com/publishers/52812">published assets</a>.

 ## Documentation